1. Who these Terms are between

 You own your Customer Content.
 We don’t claim ownership of the videos, images, canvas frames, copy, branding, or other materials you upload.

 To run the Service we need a licence.
-By submitting Customer Content, you grant WebStory a worldwide, non-exclusive, royalty-free licence to host, store, copy, transcode (Cloudflare Stream re-encodes uploaded video for playback), cache, transmit, distribute, and display the Customer Content solely as needed to operate, secure, and improve the Service.
+By submitting Customer Content, you grant Webstory a worldwide, non-exclusive, royalty-free licence to host, store, copy, transcode (Cloudflare Stream re-encodes uploaded video for playback), cache, transmit, distribute, and display the Customer Content solely as needed to operate, secure, and improve the Service.
 This licence terminates when you delete the Customer Content from the Service or close your account, except that we may retain copies in routine encrypted backups for a short period afterwards (we use Supabase’s free plan today, with a backup retention window of around 7 days).

 6.1 Use of Customer Content for AI features